Medicaid incentive so far not enough to sway holdout states

 Gov. Tate Reeves, a Republican, said he’s not going for it, noting that his stance was a major issue in his 2019 campaign.
 His GOP primary opponents supported a plan to expand, with the state’s share being paid for by hospitals and a fee of up to $20 a month for people who signed up.
 He opposed it, even as the Mississippi Hospital Association said it could bring up to 19,000 jobs to the state.

-“My position has not changed,” he said this week.
+“My position has not changed,” he said last week.
 “I am opposed to expanding Medicaid in Mississippi.
 I am opposed to Obamacare expansion.”

 In three of the states — Kansas, North Carolina and Wisconsin — the Democratic governor favors expansion but can’t convince a Republican-controlled legislature.